jdevinney/bale_old/src/other_serial/C/README.md

 bale_classic as a concrete description of the apps written in a familiar language.
 Some of the apps (like histo and ig) are trivial as serial apps.
-It might be useful to view the serial version of the more complicated apps (like toposort and sssp) before dealing with the parallelism and buffer communication of the bale_classic apps.
-The C version of the way we implement a compressed row format data structure for a sparse matrix is also simpler than the parallel version.
+It might be useful to view the serial version of the more complicated apps (like toposort and sssp) before dealing with the parallelism and buffered communication of the bale_classic apps.
+The C version of our implementation of a compressed row format data structure for a sparse matrix is also simpler than the parallel version.
 Finally, we also have examples of applications that are efficient as serial codes, but have no known parallel implementations.